datacarpentry/sql-ecology-lesson/_extras/guide.md

     * Not necessarily a concept, but we always have at least a handful of people that struggle with the table import step -- especially in the virtual context with window changing
     * Data type options in SQLite (Integer, text, blog, real, numeric) when importing from CSV.
-(Maybe have a table of SQLite date types in the student matieral).
+(Maybe have a table of SQLite date types in the student mateiral).
 * Good to make sure that a comparison is drawn between joins in different languages, e.g. SQL vs tidyverse
 * HAVING, and why it's different to WHERE.... - especially when teaching online
 * given the dataset is _relatively_ complex, some students (and instructors) find it difficult to remember what data is where, especially when they're from a totally different domain
-* How nulls behave in different circumstances (when did a NULL change your result and how do you know?)
+* How NULLs behave in different circumstances (when did a NULL change your result and how do you know?)

 ## Lesson outline